 Wilma says the experience of reading together has deepened the pair’s bond and taught Wilma to have more patience in Maryjane’s learning process.
 They now visit the local public library weekly to choose books they can enjoy together at home.

-Now as a Year 2 student at the tail end of the school year, Maryjane has found her feet in the classroom, and greets her mother with a smile of delight at the end of her school days.
+Now as a Year 2 student, Maryjane has found her feet in the classroom, and greets her mother with a smile of delight at the end of her school days.